 Population Health Management Strategies

-Success in Population Health Management is, in many ways, tied to success in change management because it requires adoption and buy-in to new ways of working with patients and other healthcare providers.
+Success in Population Health Management is, in many ways, tied to success in change management because both require adoption and buy-in to new ways of working with patients and other healthcare providers.

-Remote care and monitoring, multi-disciplinary teams across different care settings, social determinants, data analysis and planning to close care gaps – all these considerations, and more, are necessary for healthcare organizations to make a real impact on population health.
-Medical devices, data and telehealth software platforms and many other tools are becoming available to help healthcare organizations succeed in managing population health.
+Remote care and monitoring, multi-disciplinary teams across different care settings, social determinants, data analysis and planning to close care gaps – all these considerations, and more, are necessary for healthcare organizations to make a significant impact on population health.
+Medical devices, data and telehealth software platforms as well as many other tools are now available to help healthcare organizations succeed in managing population health.

 Population Health Management Starts with Strategy

-Because population health encompasses so many issues and processes, it’s vital that there is an overriding strategy for any healthcare organization’s population health management.
-The strategy must include goals, challenges, opportunities, priorities, resources, processes and tools.
-Strategy must also include change management, adoption and buy-in from healthcare providers and their patients.
+Because population health encompasses so many issues and processes, it’s vital that there is an overriding strategy for any healthcare organization’s population health management objectives.
+The strategy must include specific, measurable goals, opportunities, priorities, resources processes and tools.
+Strategy must also include change management, adoption and buy-in from patients and healthcare providers.

-Forefront uses its unique healthcare industry knowledge and insights to guide its clients in the development of an overarching population health management strategy that serves all constituencies involved with patient care.
+Forefront uses its unique healthcare industry knowledge and insights to guide our clients in the development and implementation of a comprehensive population health management strategy that serves all constituencies involved with patient care.

-In addition to our knowledge of the leading-edge population health technologies for devices, data and other population health tools, Forefront guides our clients through the human aspects of change management among providers and patients that is so necessary to the success of any population health management program.
+In addition to our knowledge of leading-edge population health technologies for devices, data and other population health tools, Forefront guides our clients through the human aspects of change management among providers and patients that is so essential to the success of any population health management program.

-Call 800-924-5447 to discuss your population health management challenges and questions.
+Call 800-924-5447 to discussion your population health management challenges and questions.